Ganapathi S. Poduval: Film career

-Ganapathi started his film career by doing dubbing for Santhosh Sivan’s movie Anandabadram.
+Ganapathi started his film career by doing dubbing for Santhosh Sivan’s movie Anandabhadram.
 Later, Santosh Sivan introduced him as a child actor through the Bilingual film Before The Rains.
 He got a breakthrough in his acting career after appearing in the film Vinodayathra, written and directed by Sathyan Anthikkad.

 He also got the starring role in the children's film Chithrashalabhangalude Veedu, directed by Krishnakumar and branched out into Hindi with The Waiting Room, directed by Maneej Premnath.

 He essayed roles as child artist in various movies like Pranchiyettan & The Saint, Mallu Singh and Alibhai.
 After doing various character roles in movies like Kamattipaadam, Puthan Panam and Chunkzz, he went on to do the lead role in the Malayalam movie titled Vallikudilile Vellakkaran.

-He was later seen in Mr. & Ms. Rowdy, directed by Jeethu Joseph. in COVID pandemic situation he directed a shortfilm titled "Onnu Chirikku" He acted in Mridul Nair’s Malayalam web series titled Instagraamam along with Deepak Parambol.
-He also starred and co-wrote Jan.E.Man (2021) directed and written by his elder brother Chidambaram.
+He was later seen in Mr. & Ms. Rowdy, directed by Jeethu Joseph.
+In COVID pandemic situation he directed a shortfilm titled "Onnu Chirikoo".
+He then acted in Mridul Nair’s Malayalam web series titled Instagraamam, along with Deepak Parambol.
+He starred in and co-wrote Jan.E.Man (2021), directed and written by his elder brother Chidambaram.

+Additionally, Ganapathi was part of the second highest grossing Malayalam film, Manjummel Boys, directed by his brother Chidambaram.